 Rein and Shine near Purton is a riding school incorporating a livery.
 It offers private, semi-private and group lessons.
 Superb family facilities are on offer including professional instruction, refreshments onsite, undercover and outdoor viewing spots and seating areas.

-Look out for many of the equestrian and sporting events that take place across the county including the annual Barbury Castle Horse Trials on the Rockley Manor estate, the Wilton House Horse Trials and just over the border into Gloucestershire are the Badminton Horse Trials.
+Look out for many of the equestrian and sporting events that take place across the county including the annual Barbury Castle Horse Trials on the Rockley Manor estate, the Wilton House Horse Trials, the Larkhill point-to-point and just over the border into Gloucestershire are the Badminton Horse Trials.

 Places to stay with your horse